The Deadlift Family Tree

 For Athletes

 Trap bar deadlift for athletic carryover and power development.
-Lower injury risk, excellent for explosiveness.
+Often easier to learn and more manageable for many beginners and athletes, excellent for explosiveness.

 For Beginners